python/devguide/motivations.rst

    * Personal site: `Curious Efficiency <http://www.curiousefficiency.org/>`_
    * `Extended bio <http://www.curiousefficiency.org/pages/about>`__
-   * Red Hat (Software Engineer, Developer Experience)
    * Python Software Foundation (Fellow, Packaging Working Group)

-   Nick originally began participating in CPython core development as an interesting and enlightening hobby activity while working for Boeing Defence Australia.
-After commencing work for Red Hat, he also became involved in a range of topics related directly to improving the experience of Python developers on the Fedora Linux distribution and derived platforms, and now works for Red Hat's Developer Experience team.
+   Nick originally began participating in CPython core development as an interesting and enlightening hobby activity while working for Boeing Defence Australia, and hence takes an active interest in open source supply chain management in large organisations, and how that relates to open source sustainability in general.

-   In addition to his personal and professional interest in ensuring Python remains an excellent choice for Linux-based network service and system utility development, he is also interested in helping to ensure its continued suitability for educational and data analysis use cases.
+   As a core developer, he is primarily interested in helping to ensure Python's continued suitability for educational and data analysis use cases, as well as in encouraging good architectural practices when assembling Python applications from open source components.

 .. topic:: Christian Heimes (Germany)